MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-server-replication.md

 #### Enabling and Monitoring Replication

-With replication appliances and agents configured, Contoso can look at the replication of their migration groups/waves.
+With replication appliances and agents configured, Contoso can start planning the replication of their on-premises servers.
+A colleciton of applications and their dependencies which must be migrated during the same time window is commonly referred to as a migration wave or migration group.
+Contoso will use the term migration wave to maintain consistency across planning activities.

-As a best practice, Contoso will plan to enable initial replication for a subset of their migration groups/waves in order to be cautious of their available bandwidth.
+As a best practice, Contoso will plan to enable initial replication for a subset of their migration waves in order to be cautious of their available bandwidth.
 Contoso understands the initial replication is a full copy of the servers and consumes more bandwidth versus ongoing (delta) replications.
-Given Contoso's bandwidth constraint considerations, Contoso will only enable replication for migration groups/waves which are close to 1-2 weeks from test migration and cutover dates.
+Given Contoso's bandwidth constraint considerations, Contoso will only enable replication for migration waves which are close to 1-2 weeks from test migration and cutover dates.

 Further, Contoso will monitor initial and ongoing replication closely to ensure healthy and stable replication before enabling replication for additional servers.
 If errors or warnings should arise, Contoso can pro-actively detect and act on it prior to test migration or cutover dates.